mever-team/FairBench/docs/llms.md

 of sensitive attribute values.

 !!!
 Warning
-    These sensitive attributes and their values were not rigorously gathered and only serve demonstrative purposes.
+    The following attributes and their values serve only demonstrative purposes and must not be considered necessarily relevant or representative.

 ```python